The best rugged laptops in 2025

 Reasons to avoid

 If you're looking for the most rugged protection you can find on the open market, this is our recommendation.
-The Panasonic Toughbook 40 is the toughest, most rugged laptop that we've tested, and the best option we can recommend for first responders, oil rig workers, construction workers, or anyone else heading into hazardous and unpredictable conditions.
+The Panasonic Toughbook 40 is the toughest, most rugged laptop we can recommend for first responders, oil rig workers, construction workers, or anyone else heading into hazardous and unpredictable conditions.

 Like the 55 above, this hugely robust laptop is also built to American military standard MIL-STD 810H for drop protection.
 But also IP66, which means it's been tested to survive drops of up to six feet.
 It also has an IP6X rating, meaning that it's been tested to be completely resistant to dust, and an iPX6 rating for water resistance, which means it was tested to survive being hit with high-pressure water from every angle.
 Note, though, that it still shouldn't be fully submerged under water.

-And like the more affordable 55 above, we found Panasonic Toughbook 40 to be a pretty decent laptop in general too.
-It comes with either an Intel Core i5 or i7 processor, so it can keep up with the demands of even some creative software, and the full HD display offers up to 1,200 nits of brightness, so it's useable outdoors in strong sunlight.
+Like the more affordable 55 above, this is a decent laptop in general too.
+It comes with either speedy Intel processors, and the full HD display offers up to 1,200 nits of brightness, so it's useable outdoors in strong sunlight.
 It can support up to four modular xPAK expansion cards, making it nicely customisable too.
 While it's pricey and weighs a hefty 3.35kg, we don't think you'll find finer in terms of tough protection.

 The best value rugged laptop